Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 560 Ti 448 should perform quite a bit faster than the Radeon HD 7770 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 560 Ti 448 should be much faster than the Radeon HD 7770 overall. (explain)

-Texel RateThe GeForce GTX 560 Ti 448 should be just a bit (more or less 2%) better at AF than the Radeon HD 7770. (explain)
+Texel RateThe GeForce GTX 560 Ti 448 will be just a bit (about 2%) more effective at texture filtering than the Radeon HD 7770. (explain)

-Pixel RateThe GeForce GTX 560 Ti 448 should be quite a bit (more or less 83%) better at AA than the Radeon HD 7770, and also should be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 560 Ti 448 should be much (about 83%) better at full screen anti-aliasing than the Radeon HD 7770, and will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison